 1219 Creative will celebrate the completion of the mural with a gallery show with Fields and many of the Oklahoma City artist whom submitted proposals for the mural project this Friday, November 28th from 4:00 – 7:00pm at 1219 N. Classen Blvd.
 This free event will include refreshments and the opportunity to meet the artist.
 Fields next art project will be at Art Basel in Miami, FL.

 About 1219 Creative: Located at 1219 N. Classen Blvd.
-1219 Creative is a collaborative space that includes two large suites, four small offices, a community conference room, break room and a co-work area with seven desk for individuals or organizations of all sizes.
+1219 Creative is a collaborative space that includes two large suites, four small offices, a community conference room, break room and a co-work area with seven desks for individuals or organizations of all sizes.
 But what makes this space truly unique: the art gallery.
 A new art show opens in the gallery on the second Friday of every month.
 These shows range from photography, abstract paintings and sculpture to furniture, film and performance art.